AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 8. The team then slid the reassembled fittings onto the inlet and outlet pipes on the side of the pipe that would extend into the filter.
 For the inlet pipes, this is the end with the rectangular orifice.
 The fitting was pushed far enough back for the rectangular orifice to be mostly visible, which allows for the orifice to extend into the filter column when the inlet pipe is attached to it.
 The fitting should also be pushed enough so the inlet pipe, when screwed in, is close to the opposite side of the pipe.
 The inlet pipes, when screwed in, also need to face downwards.
 For the outlet pipes, the team attached the fitting to the end of the pipe with the soldered mesh.
 The team wrapped the threaded fittings on both the inlet and outlet pipes with Teflon tape to water-proof the system and prevent leaks.
 On the opposite end of all 6 pipes, the team slid on push-to-connect reducers.
 The reducers connect the brass pipes to the water tubing.

 9. The team constructed the tops of the filters, modeling them after the filter top from the previous team's filter.
 Before attaching any of the parts, the team wrapped the threaded pieces in Teflon tape to prevent water leaks.
-The team placed the Adapter MPT x Gasket part to the top of the filter PVC pipe and then attached the Straight Adaptor with Hex Body part.
+The team placed wire mesh inside the Adapter MPT x Gasket part to prevent sand from leaving the filter during backwash.
+The team then placed this part on the top of the filter and then attached the Straight Adaptor with Hex Body part.
 The team then attached the Reducer Bushing (Flush Style) MPT x FPT part to the top of the Straight Adaptor and attached the push-to-connect fitting at the top.
 The top of the filter is necessary, as it will connect the filter to the outlet stream for backwash.

 [put picture in of filter top.]